Working from home due to the coronavirus? Here are 7 tips to help protect your privacy online

 6. Beware of coronavirus-themed phishing emails

 Cybercriminals are exploiting the coronavirus outbreak to send fake emails with dangerous links to employees.
 Here’s how it works.
 The email messages may appear to come from company officials and might ask you to open a link to a new company policy related to the coronavirus.
-If you click on the attachment or imbedded link, you’re likely to download malware onto your device.
+If you click on the attachment or embedded link, you’re likely to download malware onto your device.
 Don’t click.
 Instead, immediately report the phishing attempt to your employer.

 Why it’s important: A phishing email with malicious software could allow cybercriminals to take control of your computer, log your keystrokes, or access sensitive business information and financial data.